 All issues relating to citations should be addressed to the parking enforcement office, 303-651-8658 at the City of Longmont.
 Parking enforcement is a function of the City of Longmont, not the LDDA.

-In partnership with Longmont Power & Communications and the Regional Air Quality District, a publicly available electric vehicle charging station is located in the 300 east parking lot.
+In partnership with Longmont Power & Communications and the Regional Air Quality District, a publicly available electric vehicle charging station is located in the 300 east parking lot and in a privately owned lot at 323 3rd Ave.
 Three additional charging stations were installed in other locations around Longmont.
 Click here for more information.

 Level 2 charging station details: